fableh/azubi_train_2018/exercise4/README.md

 **Please Adjust the datetime value to a valid period where u sure that the data was send successfully into SAP Application Enablement.**

-As result u should now see the following response:
+As result u should now see the following response adapted to your thing:

 <img src="./img/ODAT_RESP_PRXY.PNG" width="80%">

+We want to use this OData service to display our last 3 measurements on SAP Mobile Cards.

 [SAP Mobile Cards Client for Android](https://play.google.com/store/apps/details?id=com.sap.content2go)